San Juan, Puerto Rico Port Guide

 San Juan National Historic Site

-Perhaps this port city’s most iconic landmark is its San Juan National Historic Site, which is comprised of two historic structures, Castillo San Felipe del Morro, or “El Morro” for short, and San Cristóbal.
-The site is only about a 10-minute walk from the cruise port, is free(ish), and definitely worth the visit because once you traverse the steep hill up to the site, you’re rewarded with stunning ocean views.
+Perhaps this port city’s most iconic landmark is its San Juan National Historic Site, comprised of two historic structures, Castillo San Felipe del Morro, or “El Morro” for short, and San Cristóbal.
+The site is only about a 10-minute walk from the cruise port, is free(ish), and is worth the visit because once you traverse the steep hill up to the site, you’re rewarded with stunning ocean views.

 Bastión de las Palmas de San José

-Puerto Rico is the oldest European construction in the territory of the United States, and it served as a strategic military position for the US, so it’s no surprise that many of its famous historic sites involve military installations, including forts and bastions.
-Hang a left immediately out of port, and within a short 15-minute walk, you’ll encounter two great attractions, one of which being a military site.
-The first is the Bastión de las Palmas de San José (or “Bastion of the Palms”), a National Historic Site, which served as an artillery platform against enemy naval units in the San Juan Bay, allowing soldiers to defend against land attacks from the Puntilla Area and serving.
+Puerto Rico is the oldest European construction in the territory of the United States, and it served as a strategic military position for the US.
+Hence, it’s no surprise that many of its famous historic sites involve military installations, including forts and bastions.
+Hang a left immediately out of port, and within a short 15-minute walk, you’ll encounter two great attractions, one of which is a military site.

 La Casa Estrecha

-If you love quirky stops when traveling, and want fun and colorful photos, a stop at La Casa Estrecha is a must.
+If you love quirky stops when traveling and want fun and colorful photos, a stop at La Casa Estrecha is a must.
 Best of all, it’s a stone’s throw from the Bastion of the Palms, and the walk to it alone is worthwhile, as cruisers can enjoy the stunning and colorful buildings of San Juan along the way.

 La Casa Estrecha, which means “The Narrow House” in English, perfectly lives up to its name.
 This yellow, two-story building is incredibly narrow, measuring only about 5 feet from one wall to the other.
 Sandwiched between two standard-sized buildings, its slim profile (and vibrant yellow color) stands out starkly.